lsprangers/implementations-and-systems-design/design_systems/search_system/RANKING.md

         - [Page Rank](#page-rank)
     - [Embeddings](#embeddings)

+TODO: A lot of these are offline, and some are online, and the Ranking section should actually discuss Ranking + Scoring

 # Ranking
 Ranking queries to items is a fairly large part of a search system, otherwise you're just returning a big list of documents when some might be much more relevant to user